sensu-community/monitoring-checks/README.md

 14. Check definitions must specify the appropriate Handler from the [handler list](#handler-list) for its collected data.

+15. All PRs submitted are ran through [super-linter](https://github.com/github/super-linter/).
+    You are encouraged to [run it locally](https://github.com/github/super-linter/blob/master/docs/run-linter-locally.md) to reduce the churn of having to fix issues after submission.

 ### Handler List

 Sensu Check definitions in this project specify one or more of the